yuraxdrumz/adv-logger/README.md

 from 1.2.1 logger will show type of every argument and color randomly, for faster debugging of course :) the output is exactly what you would expect. from 1.2.4 added multiline support for es2015's backticks.

-1.2.82 features - if you log nothing, console will output no arguments passed
+1.2.82 features - if you log nothing, console will output no arguments passed.
+1.2.83 features - everything is returned stringified already, no need for `JSON.stringify();`.
 ![alt text](https://i.imgsafe.org/ba9c47e1d0.png)